pfalcon/MCU-Driver-HAL/docs/porting/api/us_ticker.md

 - The ticker increments by 1 each tick.
 - The ticker interrupt fires only when the ticker time increments to or past the value set by the set interrupt function.
 - It is safe to call the set interrupt function repeatedly before the handler is called.
-- The function to fire interrupt causes `ticker_irq_handler` to be called immediately from interrupt context.
+- The function to fire interrupt causes `us_ticker_irq_handler` to be called immediately from interrupt context.
 - The read, clear interrupt, set interrupt and fire interrupt ticker operations take less than 20 us to complete.
 - The init and read ticker operations are atomic.

 ### Undefined behavior

 - Calling any function other than the initialization function before the initialization of the ticker.
-- Whether `ticker_irq_handler` is called a second time if the time wraps and matches the value set by the set interrupt function again.
+- Whether `us_ticker_irq_handler` is called a second time if the time wraps and matches the value set by the set interrupt function again.
-- Calling the set interrupt` fucntion with a value that has more than the supported number of bits.
+- Calling the set interrupt fucntion with a value that has more than the supported number of bits.
 - Calling any function other than the init function after calling the free function.

 ### Notes